Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 In order to use this hardware for higher input precision, we must increase the size of the multiplicand ($m$) and multiplier ($n$) registers to the precision we want.
 The product register and the inputs of the CLA will follow, which will be $m + n$ bits.
 The input of the priority encoder and decoder also have to be adjusted to whatever the multiplier register is, notated as $n$ bits.
 The barrel shifter and decoder's inputs will be adjust to $\lfloor log_2n\rfloor$, which is the output of the priority encoder.

-We believe this hardware can be improved

-How expensive is each component?
-Which is the most expensive?
-What would you need to do in order to use this hardware for higher input precision(512+ bits)?
-Can the hardware be improved?
-If so, explain how.
-If not, explain why not.
-There is no wrong answer, this is just to get you thinking about how the hardware works.
+We believe this hardware could be improved by implementing higher-level priority encoders as the input precisions increase.
+The complexity will increase rapidly, therefore it would be better to introduce higher-level priority encoders that would have less complexity.

 ### Conclusion
 To summarize, we produced a 64-bit two-level multiplier by utilizing multiple components of hardware, including the two-level priority encoder, an efficient encoder that saves area and complexity.
 The 64-bit two-level multiplier discussed in this lab  was designed by ONU's ECCS department, and was the subject of a research project.